FoundationDB/fdb-kubernetes-operator/README.md

 You can test your setup with `SKIP_TEST=1 make container-build` which will build the image locally.
 After the command successfully finished you can verify with `nerdctl -n k8s.io images fdb-kubernetes-operator:latest` that the image is available.

+### Customizing Your Build

+The makefile supports environment variables the allow you to customize your build.
+You can use these to push to custom docker repos and deployment platforms.

+* `IMG`: This specifies the image that the gets built for the operator.
+* `SIDECAR_IMG`: This specifies the image for the foundationdb-kubernetes-sidecar process used in init containers for the operator.
+This does not change the images used for the FoundationDB clusters, which are specified in the cluster spec.
+* `REMOTE_BUILD`: This can be set to 1 to indicate that you are running the operator in a remote environment, rather than on your local development machine.
+This will activate a [remote build](config/development/remote_build.yaml) patch, which changes the image pull policy in the operator's pod spec.
+Setting this also tells the Makefile to push images as part of the `rebuild-operator` command.
+* `FDB_WEBSITE`: This specifies the base path for the website used to download FDB client packages in the docker builds.
+You can use this to download custom binaries from your own host, provided that your path structure matches the paths expected in the [Dockerfile](Dockerfile).

 ### Known Limitations